Cristina Aldeguer-Roque

-Maria Cristina Aldeguer-Roque is a Filipino business executive and government official serving as the 42nd Philippine secretary of trade and industry since 2024.
+Maria Cristina Aldeguer-Roque (born 1967 or 1968) is a Filipino business executive and government official serving as the 42nd Philippine secretary of trade and industry since 2024.
 Prior to her appointment as secretary by President Bongbong Marcos, she served as an undersecretary at the Department of Trade and Industry.

 Personal life and education

-Maria Cristina Aldeguer is the older sister of former basketball player Dino Aldeguer and the sister-in-law of former basketball coach and Parañaque councilor-elect Binky Favis.
-Her sister, Marivic, is married to architect John Pangilinan, a brother of Senator Kiko Pangilinan.
+Maria Cristina Aldeguer is the older sister of former basketball player Dino Aldeguer and the sister-in-law of former basketball coach and Parañaque councilor Binky Favis.
+Her sister, Marivic, is married to architect John Pangilinan, brother of Senator Kiko Pangilinan.

 Aldeguer completed her primary education at the Colegio de San Agustin in Makati and De La Salle Santiago Zobel School in Muntinlupa, where she also attended her secondary education.
 She pursued higher education at De La Salle University, earning a Bachelor of Science degree in Industrial Management Engineering with a minor in Chemical Engineering.

 She is married to businessman Gun Roque.